Tohutuku hōtaka aroturuki whakaurutanga-mua

-In New Zealand a number of educational institutes offer programmes that are accredited by the Nursing Council and lead to registration as either a registered nurse or enrolled nurse.
-The qualifications include a Bachelor of Nursing degree or a graduate entry Masters degree or a New Zealand Diploma in Enrolled Nursing.
-All these programmes are accredited by the Council in collaboration with agencies such as the New Zealand Qualifications Authority and the Council for University Academic Programmes.
+A number of educational institutes offer programmes that are accredited by the Nursing Council (the Council) and lead to registration as either a registered nurse or an enrolled nurse.
+The qualifications include a bachelor of nursing degree or a graduate entry master's degree or a New Zealand diploma in enrolled nursing.
+All these programmes are accredited by the Council in collaboration with the New Zealand Qualifications Authority (NZQA) and the Council for University Academic Programmes (CUAP).

 Programmes are accredited for a maximum of five years.
-Schools that make significant changes to a curriculum, or establish a new delivery site, must have their programme accredited again.
-The Nursing Council regularly monitors and assesses nursing curricula to ensure that their implementation continues to meet the education programme standards for the relevant scope of practice.
-Please see the right hand downloads box on this page for relevant documents.
+If significant changes are made to a curriculum, or a new delivery site is established, the programme must be re-accredited.
+The Nursing Council regularly monitors curricula and institutions to ensure they continue to meet the education programme standards for the relevant scope of practice.
+Please see the downloads box on this page for relevant documents.

 The following sections in the Schools Handbook are particularly relevant here:

 - Appendix 3: Policy guidelines for the accreditation of institutions seeking to establish a school of nursing